01 of 07

 Zhaoqing: The Almost Imperial City

-Relatively undiscovered by international tourists, Zhaoqing is a beauty spot that has drawn local tourists for decades.
-The attraction is the mountains that rocket out of the rice paddies on the city outskirts.
-Explore the Seven Star Crags to find limestone mountains picturesquely positioned on the shores of Star Lake, as well as Buddhist temples and Taoist icons at the water’s edge.
+You’ll know you’re near Zhaoqing when you see the mountains ascending from the rice paddies on the city outskirts.
+Explore the Seven Star Crags to find limestone peaks picturesquely positioned on the shores of Star Lake, as well as Buddhist temples and Taoist icons at the water’s edge.

 03 of 07

-Kaiping: UNESCO Listed Heritage
+Kaiping: UNESCO Listed Towers

 Once you’re here, you’ll wonder how they have kept Kaiping a secret for so long.

 04 of 07

-Jiangmen: Saunas and Hot Springs
+Jiangmen: Sizzling Saunas and Hot Springs

 05 of 07

-Shantou: Old Town and Tea
+Shantou: Old Townhouses and Tea in Abundance

 06 of 07

-Huiyang: Stretches of Seaside
+Huiyang: Scenic Stretches of Seashore

 Continue to 7 of 7 below.

 07 of 07

-Western Guangdong is also well served by fast trains and several destinations are connected to the track.
+Western Guangdong is also well served by fast trains, and several destinations are connected to the track.
 If you do find yourself stuck in finding a route, try one of the China Travel Service travel agencies found throughout Hong Kong - they will be able to point you in the right direction.

 If you are travelling to China from Hong Kong, you will need a full Chinese visa.
 You can apply for a Chinese visa in Hong Kong.